marcohoovy/AUR-Helper/README.md

 # AUR-Helper
-a AUR helper made in Python
+a Very Simple AUR helper in 6 lines of Python